 Do you agree – monsoon season, weekend and being out in nature goes hand in hand.
 But before going out we keep considering things like which place to go in a days’ time, is it cost-effective, safe, worth visiting?
 But do you also think of going to some secluded places and get that absolute joy and positivity of living in the laps of nature?
 If yes, then come let’s explore a hidden gem (Laalwadi – Bendewadi – Thokarwadi).
 Please find Gmaps here.

-My Journey to Laalwadi, Bendewadi and Thokarwadi Dam
+My Journey from Pune to Laalwadi, Bendewadi and Thokarwadi Dam

 I started from Pune and took the Mumbai-Pune highway, I absolutely enjoyed the ride because of the drizzly weather.
 After reaching halfway, that is, Kanhe region, I witnessed, the scenery started changing gradually going farther.
 Slowly, leaving behind the city life, started entering into the place where there was more of greenery on all sides and less of urbanization.